kiranshashiny/Facial-Recognition-using-OpenCV-APIs/README.md

 ### Prerequisites :

 Install Python 3.x ( http://docs.python-guide.org/en/latest/starting/install3/linux/)

 Install Pip

-Install cv2 ( Refer to recent links in google )
+Install cv2 ( Google )

 The dataset folder should contain images to be trained.

+### Code :

-Currently the images (jpegs) belong to that of Trump and HH Dalai Lama.
+Currently the images (jpegs) belong to that of Trump and HH Dalai Lama are stored in the dataSet folder.

 You will notice that the file names/Ids on the Trump data set has a common '1' and HH Dalai Lama is set to '9', This distinguishes the labels for the faces and will help during prediction.

 If a new data set is to be created then enter an unique id/label for it as part of the file name.

-To create a new dataSet, create images with <Image>.<UniqID>.1.jpeg

 e.g:
 1. Einstein.8.1.jpeg